jorgenbjerkesjo/Omnia-Foundation-Docs/performance/index.rst

 ClientContext.LoadIfNeeded and ClientContext.ExecuteQueryIfNeeded
 ####

-A lot of the times a SharePoint Client Context is passed  between different services and you do not know if the data you need has already been loaded or if an **ExecuteQuery** is needed.
+Often, a single SharePoint Client Context is passed between different services and you do not know if the data you need has already been loaded or if an **ExecuteQuery** is needed.

 To make this process more effective and straight forward, Omnia has implemented two extension methods on **ClientContext**: **LoadIfNeeded** and **ExecuteQueryIfNeeded**.